hms-networks/flexy-osisoft-connector/README.md

 * Certificates
     * You will not be able to connect to the server if the certificate is incorrect.
     * The first thing to check is the 'common name' of the certificate.
-This needs to match the ip address or domain name of your OSIsoft server's machine.
+This needs to match the ip address or domain name of the OSIsoft server's machine.
 * Not connecting when OMF support is enabled.
     * We have found that you may need to rerun the PI Web API Admin Utility to ensure that PI data archive is connected.
 This is especially true if the connector was working properly and then stopped working after restarting the OSIsoft server machine.